mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **TYPE:Y**

-carries an air/raft and a ship’s boat within docking compartments; an ATV is also carried, with the ship’s boat being used to ferry it from orbit to surface and back again.
+carries an air/raft and a ship's boat within docking compartments; an ATV is also carried, with the ship's boat being used to ferry it from orbit to surface and back again.